FloWPs/relaxed_lasso/CONTRIBUTING.md

 You can help with code review, which reduces bugs, and over time has a wonderful side effect of making the code more readable and therefore more approachable.
 It's also a great way to teach and learn.
 Feel free to jump in!
 Be welcoming, appreciative, and helpful.

-You can monitor issues and the chat room, and help other people who have questions about contributing to Relaxed Lasso Lars, or using it for their projects.
+You can monitor issues and help other people who have questions about contributing to Relaxed Lasso, or using it for their projects.

 Feel free to reach out to one of the maintainers if you need help getting started.